cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   to the KDF

 This mechanism is not suitable for use with a low-entropy password as the PSK.
-A malicious responder that does not possess the PSK can use decryption of a plaintext as an oracle for performing offline dictionary attacks.
+A malicious recipient that does not possess the PSK can use decryption of a plaintext as an oracle for performing offline dictionary attacks.